-Make sure take back any written report/email/agenda with the notes and to-dos of the previous meeting (if you don’t keep track of this, you should really start, otherwise you can end up in real trouble).
+Make sure to bring any written report/email/agenda with the notes and to-dos of the previous meeting (if you don’t keep track of this, you should really start, otherwise you can end up in real trouble).

 Prepare to update on the status of what was decided during the previous meeting.
 What was completed?
 What was not, and why?

-Be precise to avoid important request getting left behind, or misunderstandings (“No, but we said—” “No, but we decided…” “But no, you said…” and such.)
+Be precise to avoid important requests getting left behind, or misunderstandings (“No, but we said—” “No, but we decided…” “But no, you said…” and such.)

 To conduct your meeting quickly and on point, have a complete list of all the work that’s been done to keep with you and share with the client.